Fried Tacos Recipe is a twist on a classic recipe. You will love the crispy texture and amazing flavor for the perfect weeknight meal.

 Instructions

-- Once cooked, carefully remove the tacos to a plate lined with paper towels to soak up the excess grease.
+- Transfer the cooked tacos to a plate lined with paper towels to drain any excess oil.

 Recipe Notes